gordonguthrie/TheManual/docs/chapter5/mythirdsynth_sonic_pi.md

 ```
 If you get errors when you do this, go back and read the section on running Version 2 for tips.

-Just like in version have to use `load_synthdefs` unless we actually save the synthdef to the correct boot directory - which is `etc/synthdefs/compiled`
+Just like in version 2 we have to use `load_synthdefs` unless we actually save the synthdef to the correct boot directory - which is `etc/synthdefs/compiled`